The best sales to shop today: PhoneSoap, Adidas, Ring and more - CNN Underscored

 - Spring has sprung at Woot!, where tons of flowers are now on sale and ready to be replanted in your garden.

-- Listen, this pair of Bose Noise Cancelling Wireless Bluetooth Headphones 700 is $80 off at Amazon right now.
+- Listen, this pair of Bose Noise-Canceling Wireless Bluetooth Headphones 700 is $80 off at Amazon right now.

 - Use code OUTLET40 to save an extra 40% on gear from Reebok’s outlet.